pinecoders/pinecoders.github.io/techniques/dsp/README.md

     (saw-.5)*2
 ```

-This would output a linearly increasing sawtooth, this is why such wave is sometimes called sawtooth-up , a sawtooth-down wave can simply be made by multiplying the sawtooth-up wave by -1, that is `amplitude = -1`.
+This would output a linearly increasing sawtooth, which is why such a wave is sometimes called sawtooth-up.
+A sawtooth-down wave can simply be made by multiplying the sawtooth-up wave by -1, that is `amplitude = -1`.

  > Note that alternatives calculations exist in order to compute those signals.
 Here trigonometric forms are mostly used as they allow to change the phase of the signal.